© SBMA 2022 – all rights reserved

-While you’ve likely heard of Obamacare, you may not know Obamacare is the same thing as the Affordable Care Act.
+While you’ve likely heard of Obamacare, you may not know Obamacare is synonymous with the Affordable Care Act.
 This healthcare law that passed in 2010, goes by a few different names.
-You may also see this law referenced as the PPACA or the ACA (the acronym Affordable Care Act).
+You may also see this law referenced as the PPACA or the ACA (the acronym for Affordable Care Act).

-So what exactly does Obamacare and the Affordable Care Act entail?
+What do Obamacare and the Affordable Care Act Cover?

 There are 10 main sections of the ACA designed to help patients have access to affordable benefits.
 These sections include: